THCa vs Delta 9: Effects, Differences & Similarities

 New users can begin with whichever they are comfortable trying.
 THC can hit people differently.
 Edible versions of THC can take an exceptionally long time to hit, so be patient if you don’t start feeling the effects right away.

+Nowadays, accessing Delta 9 and THCa can be easy, no matter where you are.
+You can search for nearby options, but there are also online stores.
 Herban Bud is an easy place to shop for items like THCa pre-rolls or whole THCa flowers if you prefer to do it yourself.
 If you want something to add to your cannabis experience, you can also buy THCa diamonds.
-Hemp-derived Delta 9 is also available online for anyone searching for edibles.
+We also have an assortment of Delta 9 edibles, including gummies, taffy, and caramels.
+With Herban Bud, you can expect a quality experience every time.

 Learn More